Berbers: Languages

 The Berber languages form a branch of the Afroasiatic language family, a large family that also includes Semitic languages like Arabic and the Ancient Egyptian language.
-Most Berbers speak Arabic and French.

 Tamazight is a generic name for all of the Berber languages, which consist of many closely related varieties and dialects.
 Among these Berber languages are Riffian, Zuwara, Kabyle, Shilha, Siwi, Zenaga, Sanhaja, Tazayit (Central Atlas Tamazight), Tumẓabt (Mozabite), Nafusi, and Tamasheq, as well as the ancient Guanche language.

-Most Berber languages have a high percentage of borrowing and influence from the Arabic language, as well as from other languages.
-For example, Arabic loanwords represent 35% to 46% of the total vocabulary of the Kabyle language and represent 51.7% of the total vocabulary of Tarifit.
-The least influenced are the Tuareg languages.
-Almost all Berber languages took from Arabic the pharyngeal fricatives /ʕ/ and /ħ/, the (nongeminated) uvular stop /q/, and the voiceless pharyngealized consonant /ṣ/.
-In turn, Berber languages have influenced local dialects of Arabic.
-Although Maghrebi Arabic has a predominantly Semitic and Arabic vocabulary, it contains a few Berber loanwords which represent 2–3% of the vocabulary of Libyan Arabic, 8–9% of Algerian Arabic and Tunisian Arabic, and 10–15% of Moroccan Arabic.

 Berber languages in total are spoken by around 14 million to 16 million people in Africa (see population estimation).
 These Berber speakers are mainly concentrated in Morocco and Algeria, followed by Mali, Niger, and Libya.
 Smaller Berber-speaking communities are also found as far east as Egypt, with a southwestern limit today at Burkina Faso.